Developer Guide

 - If there are no inputs, then the default

-set to true.
-All other fields will be set to false (hidden from the user).isViewingFull
+EventDisplaySettingwith thewillDisplayfields forstartDateTimeandendDateTimeset to true.
+All other fields will be set to false (hidden from the user).isViewingFullwill be set to false, since this is not aviewcommand.

 Sequence Diagram